Ant Anstead: Wheeler Dealers

-In 2017, Anstead replaced Edd China as co-host of Wheeler Dealers.
-In November 2020, Anstead revealed he would be leaving the show a month after announcing his divorce from wife Christina Anstead, as the series returned to filming in the UK.
+In 2017, Anstead was offered a five-year contract to move with his family to the United States for Wheeler Dealers USA and to replace co-host and close friend Edd China, who had decided to return to the UK.

+Three years later, production was transferred back to the UK without Anstead, as he has a young son, Hudson who is settled in the US with his second ex-wife Christina Haack with whom he shares custody.

 Personal life

-Anstead has a daughter and son with his first wife Louise.
+Anstead has a daughter, Amelie, and son, Archie, with his first wife Louise.
 They divorced in 2017.

-He began dating American television personality Christina Haack in October 2017.
+He started dating American television personality Christina Haack in October 2017.
 On 22 December 2018, they married at their Newport Beach, California home.
-Together they have a son, born in September 2019.
-They announced their separation on September 18, 2020.
+Their son Hudson was born in September 2019.
+The couple separated in September 2020 and divorced the following year.

-Seven months after his split from Haack, in April 2021, he began dating American actress Renée Zellweger.
+In April 2021, seven months after his split from Haack, he began a relationship with American actress Renée Zellweger with whom he had filmed a TV series.

 Anstead is patron of Harrison's Fund, a charity that supports research into Duchenne muscular dystrophy.